-“Mom?”
-Friedel tried to reply, barely recognizing the woman in front of her.
+“Mom?” she tried to reply, barely recognizing the woman in front of her.

 Mrs. McBride’s face contorted in horror, and she gasped, seeing the massive amount of blood that saturated the bed and dried there.
 She hurried to her daughter’s side and shook her.
 “Friedel?
 Friedel, wake up.
 No, no, baby, wake up!”